Unifying Anderson transitions and topological amplification in non-Hermitian chains: Introduction

 The Hatano-Nelson model \cite{Hatano1996,Hatano1997,Hatano1998} is the prototypical Hamiltonian exhibiting the non-Hermitian skin effect (NHSE) \cite{Yao2018,Martinez2018}, wherein a macroscopic number of eigenstates under open boundary conditions (OBC) are exponentially edge-localized, \textit{i.e.}, skin states.
 Conversely, the eigenstates under periodic boundary conditions (PBC) are extended and their associated eigenenergies trace a closed curve in the complex plane.
 The NHSE is a consequence of the following topological correspondence: a nonzero winding number $w(E)$ of the PBC spectral curve about an OBC eigenenergy $E\in\mathds{C}$ guarantees that the associated eigenstate will be localized at a boundary determined by the sign of $w(E)$.

-The winding number about the origin is further tied to topologically-protected directional amplification: $|w(0)|\neq0$ dictates that particles sent into the system pile up exponentially at a boundary in the steady state \cite{Porras2019,Wanjura2020,Fortin2024}.
+The winding number about the origin is further tied to topologically-protected directional amplification: $|w(0)|\neq0$ dictates that particles sent into the system pile up exponentially at a boundary in the steady state \cite{Porras2019,Wanjura2020,Fortin2025}.
 This is reminiscent of the bulk-boundary correspondence in the Su-Schrieffer-Heeger model and can be formulated in terms of the singular value decomposition \cite{Porras2019,Brunelli2023}.

-Such non-Hermitian topological statements have long been analytically established for translation-invariant models \cite{Lee2019,Okuma2020,Yokomizo2019,Zhang2020,Yang2020,Zhang2022,Brunelli2023} and have been experimentally implemented in diverse platforms, including topoelectrical circuits \cite{Hofman2020,Helbig2020}, coupled optical fiber loops \cite{Weidemann2020}, laser arrays \cite{Liu2022}, ring resonators \cite{Wang2021}, single-photon quantum walks \cite{Xiao2020}, ultra-cold Fermi gas \cite{Zhao2025}, optomechanical networks \cite{Slim2024} and superconducting microwave resonators \cite{Busnaina2024}.
+Such non-Hermitian topological statements have long been analytically established for translation-invariant models \cite{Lee2019,Borgnia2020,Okuma2020,Yokomizo2019,Zhang2020,Yang2020,Zhang2022,Brunelli2023} and have been experimentally implemented in diverse platforms, including topoelectrical circuits \cite{Hofman2020,Helbig2020}, coupled optical fiber loops \cite{Weidemann2020}, laser arrays \cite{Liu2022}, ring resonators \cite{Wang2021}, single-photon quantum walks \cite{Xiao2020}, ultra-cold Fermi gas \cite{Zhao2025}, optomechanical networks \cite{Slim2024} and superconducting microwave resonators \cite{Busnaina2024}.

-By nature, topological effects are associated with a certain robustness to disorder, which is known to apply to Hermitian and non-Hermitian systems alike \cite{Gong2018,Zhang2020b,Liu2021,Claes2021,Bao2021,Tzortzakakis2021,Longhi2021,Sarkar2022,Liu2023,Zhang2023,Li2024,Longhi2025,Wang2025,Shang2025}.
+By nature, topological effects are associated with a certain robustness to disorder, which in turn yields interesting and unique effects in non-Hermitian systems \cite{Gong2018,Zhang2020b,Liu2021,Claes2021,Bao2021,Tzortzakakis2021,Longhi2021,Sarkar2022,Liu2023,Zhang2023,Yang2024,Li2024,Longhi2025,Wang2025,Shang2025,Wang2_2025}.
 However, the index theorem \cite{Okuma2020} and the non-Bloch band theory \cite{Yao2018,Yokomizo2019,Zhang2020,Yang2020} used in clean systems to link spectral winding number and state localization no longer apply to non-Hermitian models when translation-invariance is broken.
 A new framework is therefore needed to describe disordered non-Hermitian systems.